 About the Program

-Past graduates of the program have found employment in weather forecasting organizations (government and private), academic/research institutions, private consulting firms, the media, and industry.
+Past graduates of the program have found employment in the National Weather Service, private forecasting organizations, academic/research institutions, consulting firms, the media, and Fortune 500 companies.
+Others apply their meteorological background in related fields such as high-school education and scientific programming.
 Graduates seeking advanced degrees have gone on to study at a variety of institutions, including many of the leading research universities.
 A survey of students graduated over the last decade indicates that nearly all students who wanted to do so found positions working in atmospheric science-related fields or have attended graduate school for an advanced degree.

+Although our students go into many fields, our WeatherWatcher broadcast meteorology program (and associated Living-Learning Community) has produced a number of graduates with successful television careers.
 One of our 2003 graduates, Dylan Dreyer, is now doing the weekend weather on the Today Show and frequently appears on the NBC Nightly News.
-Among our many graduates with television careers, you will also find:
+Here is a small sample of other graduates from our program you'll find on TV:

 - Mark Elliot ('04), on The Weather Channel,